summer fun for kids in St. Louis

 Vetta Sports Summer Camps

 Vetta Sports Summer Camps have been around for more than 30 years.
 Our camps go beyond traditional sports like soccer and basketball, offering a diverse range of activities like tennis, inline hockey, kickball, inflatables and engaging team-building exercises.
 The excitement extends to field trips, arts & crafts, and special guests bringing science concepts, athletic skills, and animal encounters.
 Your child will have a blast while learning and growing in a supportive environment.
 Sign up early to secure your child's spot and enjoy special savings for a summer packed with sports, adventure, and creativity at Vetta Sports Summer Camps!
-Registration is open!
+Registration opens January 15!

 Read More About This Camp